mjordan/islandora_feeds/README.md

 ## Notes

 * Mapping a source field that is a number to the title won’t work.
 Islandora defaults to sequential numbering as a label when you attempt it.
 * When deleting nodes, the error message suggests you’ve deleted Islandora objects.
-This is not correct - only the Drupal content is deleted.
+This is not accurate - only the Drupal content is deleted.

 ## To do

 * Provide tutorial on building CRUD forms using the XML Forms Builder.
 * Improve and generalize the theming of the XML when ingested and viewed.
+* Add a sample helper module that implements a derivative hook to create a MODS datastream from the flat XML.

 ## Troubleshooting/issues/feedback